 Everyone said I would love it.
-This advice didn’t just come from friends and online s, Melbourne was named the world’s most livable city in the .
+This advice didn’t just come from friends and online contacts, Melbourne was named the world’s most livable city in the 2011 Global Livability Survey.
 That’s a hell of a statement to make and I was curious what could propel a city on the other side of the world into being the best place to live anywhere on the planet.
 I soon learned that it’s not any one thing, but a glorious melange of many qualities working together in perfect urban harmony.

 Architecture and neighborhoods – Like it or not, a huge part of what makes a city great are the atmospherics, how the city is laid out and the architecture which graces it.
 In the late 19th century at the height of a gold rush, Melbourne was the richest city in the world.
 This sudden wealth is still found throughout the city in its arcades and opulent buildings in the most unlikely of places.
 Walking around town without looking up at cornices and stonework is a mistake, you’ll miss a huge part of what makes Melbourne great.
 Like most cities, Melbourne is comprised of many, unique neighborhoods, but there’s something about the ones found in Melbourne that just makes them better than most others.
 They’ve preserved interesting character and have an attitude about them that even a casual visitor picks up on right away.
 One of my favorites is St. Kilda, the seaside escape that combines an urban environment with the heady rush of salt spray and views fit for a postcard.